kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

 We are using a structural directive `ngIf` (provided by Angular) to conditionally display the error message.
-However, even though it is better than showing nothing, the message by itself own is not really descriptive enough.
+However, even though it is better than showing nothing, the message by itself is not really descriptive enough.
 Considering our tricky validation (where the first letter needs to be an `a`) we definitely need more descriptive error messages.
 So here's a better solution:

 {% highlight html %}